percona/percona-xtradb-cluster/doc/source/release-notes/Percona-XtraDB-Cluster-5.7.23-31.31.rst

 Percona XtraDB Cluster |release|
 =====================================

+**This release has been superseded by 5.7.23-31.31.2 after a critical regression was found.** :rn:`Please update to the latest release <5.7.23-31.31.2>`.

 Percona is glad to announce the release of
 Percona XtraDB Cluster |release| on September 26, 2018.
 Binaries are available from the `downloads section